About the Best Practices Program

 - Is there a deadline to apply for the Compact?
 How do I access the application?

 No. A community may choose to enter into the Community Compact at any time.
 Each Compact agreement will run for two years.
 During the two year period of each compact, the Division of Local Services will periodically check in with the communities to monitor progress toward the implementation of the selected best practice(s).
 The application can be found in the "Application" tab above.
 You will need a passcode to fill out the Community Compact application.
-The passcode was included in a letter sent from the Lt Governor to municipal CEO’s on September 14, 2016.
-If you do not have a passcode, please contact DLS by sending an email to Sean Powers at firstname.lastname@example.org.
+The passcode was included in a letter sent from the Lt Governor to municipal CEO’s on August 15, 2017.
+If you do not have a passcode, please contact DLS by sending an email to Sean Powers at email@example.com.

 - Can communities have a joint Community Compact?